Lamden/docs/docs/wallet/backup_overview.md

 # Backing up your Lamden Vault Accounts

-At no point does the Lamden Vault do an Automatic Backup. **All backups are MANUAL and the user's responsibilty.**
+At no point does the Lamden Vault do an Automatic Backup. **All backups are MANUAL and the user's responsibility.**

 ## When to backup
 A backup must be created EVERY TIME a new legacy account is added to your Lamden Vault.